nautobot/nautobot/docs/data-model/extras.md

 access-switch\d+,oob-switch\d+
 ```

-Note that you can combine multiple regexes onto one line using commas.
-(Commas can only be used for separating regexes; they will not be processed as part of a regex.)
+Note that you can combine multiple regexes onto one line using semicolons.
 The order in which regexes are listed on a line is significant: devices matching the first regex will be rendered first, and subsequent groups will be rendered to the right of those.